Spinal Tumors

 In 3 days, without leaving home.

-Any growth of a mass inside the channel can damage the nervous system, since it is a very small space not predisposed to expand, so any type of tumor, malignant or benign, can cause neurological injury and put the patient's life at risk.
+Any growth of a mass within the canal can damage the nervous system, since it is a very small space and not prepared to expand, so any type of tumour, malignant or benign, can cause neurological damage and put the patient's life at risk.

-Depending on the location of the lesion, the upper extremities (cervical) or the legs (dorsal and lumbar) will be more affected.
-In cervical location it can also affect both.
-Other symptoms may include weakness, urinary or fecal incontinence, changes in sensation, lack of coordination and instability in walking.
+Depending on the location of the lesion, the upper limbs (cervical) or legs (dorsal and lumbar) will be more affected.
+The cervical location may also affect both.
+Other symptoms may include weakness, urinary or faecal incontinence, changes in sensation, incoordination and gait instability.

-Pain can be a symptom caused by a spinal tumor, either locally or radiated.
-It is usually discomfort that typically worsens at night, in a progressive and persistent way.
+Pain can be a symptom caused by a spinal tumour, either local or radiating.
+It usually manifests itself as discomfort that typically worsens at night, in a progressive and persistent manner.

 The most common symptoms are:

-- Involvement of the upper or lower extremities (depending on the location of the tumor).
+• Upper or lower limb involvement (depending on the location of the tumour).

 Do you have any of these symptoms?

-Medullary tumors are neoplasms that affect the spine, can affect the bone and its attachments (vertebral or spinal tumor), or that are found in the spinal canal and injure the nerve structures (myelo-radicular tumor).
+Spinal tumours are neoplasms that affect the spinal column, they can affect the bone and its appendages (vertebral tumour), or they can be found in the vertebral canal and damage nerve structures (myelo-radicular tumour).

-They are generally diagnosed by means of magnetic resonance imaging (MRI), although tomography or scans (CT), PET, etc. are also very useful.
+They are generally diagnosed by magnetic resonance imaging (MRI), although tomography or scanning (CT), PET, etc. are also very useful.

-The prognosis of the injury will depend on the degree of malignancy and the state in which the patient is.
+The prognosis of the lesion will depend on the degree of malignancy and the patient's stage.

 Proton therapy for cancer